chesdenis/ask-ai/ReadMe.md

 ### Answers formats:
   - Conversation here [your-file-name].conversation.md - this is all conversation with AI model;
   - Answer in [your-file-name].answer.md - this is last answer from AI model;
-  - Short summary in [your-file-name].summary.md - this is summary of all your conversation;

 ### How to ask simple question:
   - Run AskAI and type your general question, press enter and see results in terminal